-Graduation brings up etiquette issues for many families.
-They wonder who to invite to the ceremony or who to invite to a party.
-Fortunately, a graduation announcement is a socially acceptable way to inform people of the graduation, even if they aren't necessarily invited to the commencement.
+Graduation brings up etiquette issues for families as many wonder who to invite to the ceremony or a party.
+A graduation announcement is a socially acceptable way to inform people of the graduation, even if they aren't invited to the commencement.
 Since most high schools and colleges limit the number of guests a student may invite to the formal ceremony, an announcement allows the family to inform friends and family who would not have been able to attend.

 The Outer Envelope